 BHP then completed geological mapping, prospecting, and rock and humus sampling on the Naza grid resulting in the discovery of the AGA Showing approximately 2 km to the north.
 The showing occurs within the same stratigraphic unit as the Naza Showing.
 Elevated gold values occur within this unit between the two showings.

 The property has been tested with two diamond drill holes located 1.4km north of the Naza Showing and 1.3km west of the Aga Showing.
 Neither drill hole tested the target stratigraphy that hosts the gold mineralization.

 Taiga Gold Corp.
 Exploration

-Taiga Gold Corp acquired the Mari Lake claim block in Q2 2020 and has not completed any work on the project.
+Taiga Gold Corp acquired the original Mari Lake claim block in Q2 2020, added to it in Q1 2021 and has not completed any work on the project.